 The Christian concept of Messiah differs significantly from the contemporary Jewish concept.

-Little do we know Jesus’ childhood compared to his adulthood, We do not know much about His teens and past His teen up to 30 years the Bible is very quiet and no mention in between.
-We learn about His ministry and teachings.
-From baptism, sufferings, death, and resurrection, learn about His miracles, (e.g. turning water into wine at a marriage at Cana, exorcisms, healings, etc.), quote his teachings (e.g. the Sermon on the Mount and parables) and narrate his deeds (e.g. calling the Twelve Apostles and sharing hospitality with outcasts and the poor).
+Little do we know Jesus’ childhood compared to his adulthood.
+We do not know much about His teens, and past His teen up to 30 years, the Bible is very quiet, and there is no mention in between.
+Instead, we learn about His ministry and teachings.
+From baptism, sufferings, death, and resurrection, learn about His miracles (e.g., turning water into wine at a marriage at Cana, exorcisms, healings, etc.), quote his teachings (e.g., the Sermon on the Mount and parables) and narrate his deeds (e.g., calling the Twelve Apostles and sharing hospitality with outcasts and the poor).

 That is the knowledge that God wants us to witness about the Son.